Gjon's Tears: 2020–2022: Eurovision Song Contest

-In November 2021, Gjon was announced as Best Swiss Act at the MTV Europe Music Awards in Budapest.
-In March 2022, Gjon moved from Switzerland to Paris.
+In November 2021, Muharremaj was announced as Best Swiss Act at the MTV Europe Music Awards in Budapest.
+In March 2022, he moved from Switzerland to Paris, but moved back to Switzerland in May 2024 and became an independent artist, after parting ways with his Paris-based label, Jo & Co.

 In March 2022, he was one of the 10 juries for the French national final for the Eurovision Song Contest 2022, called; Eurovision France: C’est vous qui décidez!”.

 He released his sixth single, "Pure" on 28 October 2022, with the music video being released the following month.
 This music video includes 11 art-inspired scenes and a short appearance of Geraldine Chaplin.

 2023–present: The Game

 His debut album The Game was released on 28 April 2023.

 Gjon was present at the Eurovision Song Contest 2025 in Basel, performing his 2020 Eurovision entry "Répondez-moi" as a part of the interval act in the second semi-final of the 2025 contest, alongside other 2020 contestants Destiny Chukunyere, the Roop, and Samira Efendi, who also performed their respective songs of 2020.
 Additionally, Gjon also performed his 2021 entry "Tout l'univers" as a part of the interval act in the final, alongside other previous Swiss representatives Luca Hänni, Paola and Peter, Sue and Marc.